-Working as a nursing assistant is an excellent starting point for nursing students.
+Working as a nursing assistant is an excellent starting point on the path to your first nursing job.
 These positions offer practical experience in a healthcare setting, enabling you to develop essential skills and gain firsthand knowledge of patient care.
 Nursing assistants often work closely with registered nurses and licensed practical nurses in providing support for activities of daily living, such as bathing, dressing, and feeding patients.

 This role allows you to develop strong communication and interpersonal skills, while also building empathy and compassion for patients.
 Nursing assistants generally work in long-term care and assisted living type facilities.

 Average base salary: $19.68

 - Exposure to various patient populations and healthcare settings